 I was born and raised in Copenhagen, and recall fleeting references to this faraway place in my youth, but never really gave the Faroe Islands much thought otherwise.
 As it turns out, these islands are truly hidden gems just waiting to be discovered.
 With a distinct culture, language, and friendly population (including countless curious sheep), this destination is a must-visit on your bucket list.
 And the natural scenery here is nothing short of spectacular.

-In the coming weeks I’ll be posting the photos from this breathtaking place (and there are a lot of pictures, including a brief side trip to southern Iceland in our transit from Toronto via Reykjavík).
+In the coming weeks I’ll be posting the photos from this breathtaking place (and there are a lot of pictures, including a brief side trip to the Golden Circle and southern Iceland in our transit from Toronto via Reykjavík).
 Here is a brief summary of our week-long itinerary.
-Check back often as I will be linking individual posts as they become available to this index page.
+Check back often as I will be linking individual posts to this index page as they become available.

 We hit the ground running on Day 1 with the toughest hike on our itinerary.
 After landing at Vágar airport and finding our accommodations at Klaksvík, we head to the village of Viðareiði and hike up Villingadalsfjall mountain, the highest point on Viðoy island.
 Fortunately, 16-hours of summer daylight make evening hikes possible.

 Day 2: Klaksvík – Up to Klakkur Peak

 Day 2 is a rest day with some exploration of Klaksvík, the second largest town of the Faroe Islands.
 We also do an easy trek up neighbouring Klakkur mountain for a great view of the harbour and surrounding peaks.

 Day 3: Slættaratindur, Gjógv, and Saksun